 Identifying Stable varieties with high yield is given special attention under rain-fed conditions in Ethiopia, where there is high Genotype by Environment interactions.
 Hence, this study was designed to determine the extent of variety by environment interaction and the response of testing environments to most popular common bean varieties in the country.
 The study was carried out on 15 common bean varieties replicated three times at Kobo, Sirinka, Jari, Chefa, Shewarobit and Koga during 2011 and 2012 in Amhara Region, Ethiopia.
-A combined analysis of variance, AMMI and GGE biplot model analysis were carres p oua. on, facilitate variety recommendations in breeding programs.
-The most recent and important methods of interpreting GE interactions are AMMI multivariate stability methods using Interaction Principal Component (IPC) (Zoble et al., 1988) and genotype plus genotype x environment interaction (GGE) analysis (Yan et al., 2000).
+A combined analysis of variance, AMMI, and GGE biplot model analysis were carried out.
+The magnitude of location x year interaction indicated considerable inter and intra-location variation in variety response patterns.
+Tabor and Awash Melka varieties with an average yield of 1.94 and 1.80 tones ha-1 respectively were the most stable varieties.
+Both varieties have low IPCA 1 and 2 scores as well as low AMMI stability values and hence widely adaptable to diverse environments.
+On the other hand, Wodo and Bobe red have high AMMI values and hence they are unstable.
+GGE biplot showed Wodo and Bobe red are potential varieties for Sirinka, Jari and Chefa as these environments are grouped in one mega environment.
+Chafa is found to represent both Sirinka and Jari in regional variety trial while kobo is less informative for variety trial.
+Koga and Shewarobit have unpredictable nature and could be used for culling unstable genotypes at early stage of an experiment.
+Over all, Awash Melka and Tabor could be suitable varieties for most of common bean growing areas of Amhara region while Chafa, Koga and Shewarobit could be representative location for variety testing in the region.